Weight vest plates are popular among CrossFit enthusiasts and are a great way to add resistance to your workout,

 A plate carrier is what you call the vest that holds the ballistic plate; they’re very similar to a weight vest.

-The plates are removable since they have to be replaced when they are damaged from a foreign object.
+The plates are removable since they have to be replaced when they are damaged by a foreign object.

 This is a good thing if you’re using them for exercising since you’ll be able to switch out different sizes to accommodate other workouts.